fedosejev/front-end-course/week-02/day-01/README.md

 > When we specify the positions or dimensions of element boxes, we’re doing so relative to what’s known as the __containing block__.

+> The containing block for the root element is called the __initial containing block__.

 Learn more about containing block: http://reference.sitepoint.com/css/containingblock

 ## `box-sizing`